-If you're entering Mexico by air, you can either complete the FMM in advance online or on arrival.
+If you're entering by air, you can either complete the FMM in advance online or on arrival.
 Present your completed FMM for inspection at immigration.

 Visa and other entry and exit conditions (such as customs and quarantine regulations) can change at short notice.
 Contact an

 Embassy or Consulate of Mexico for up-to-date information.

-If you are travelling to or from Mexico through the United States, or if you are transiting Honolulu or another US point of entry, you'll need to meet US entry/transit requirements.
+If you're travelling or transiting through the United States, you'll need to meet US entry/transit requirements.
 Make sure you check your visa requirements with a

 US Embassy or Consulate well before you travel.
 Allow at least four days to apply for a US transit visa from Mexico.

-If you fly to Mexico via Canada, you'll need an electronic Travel Authorisation (eTA) for Canada.
+If you fly via Canada, you'll need an electronic Travel Authorisation (eTA) for Canada.
 Apply via the

 Visit Canada website.

 All visitors are charged an immigration fee.
-If you arrive in Mexico on a commercial flight, this fee is included in your plane ticket price.
-If you enter Mexico by land, the immigration office will arrange for you to pay this fee at a nearby bank.
+If you arrive on a commercial flight, it's included in your plane ticket.
+If you enter by land, the immigration office will arrange for you to pay it at a nearby bank.
 There is no exit tax.

 All medication must be in its original packaging and clearly labelled.
 Prescription and controlled medication must be accompanied by a prescription from your doctor on formal letterhead and include the medication's generic name.
 Contact an